-An easier way to represent a radio signal is using a spectroscope.
-Instead of seeing the signal wave, it shows the strength of each frequency that makes up the sum of the signal.
-For example, the spectroscope of our 10 kHz note transmitted over a 200 kHz carrier would look like this:
+An easier way to represent a radio signal is using a spectroscope, which shows the frequency spectrum of a wave.
+That is, instead of looking at the signal wave itself, the spectroscope shows the strength of each frequency that makes up the sum of the signal.
+For example, the spectrum of our 10 kHz note transmitted over a 200 kHz carrier would look like this: